Infocaster/Datefolders/README.md

 - **OrderByDecending** | Boolean indicating sort order for date folders (default: false)

 ## Credits ##
-The Support Module is made by Infocaster, a Dutch company dedicated to improving your Umbraco experience.
+This package is made by [Infocaster](https://infocaster.net/), a Dutch company and Umbraco Gold Partner dedicated to improving your Umbraco experience.

 ## Changelog
 Version 10.0.0